Integralist/integralist.co.uk/content/posts/post-mortem-template.md

 ### Communication

-Where was the 'war room' (i.e. the incident channel where this everything was being discussed at the time of the incident)?
+Where was the 'war room' (i.e. the incident channel where everyone was gathered to help problem solve)?

 e.g.